coddra/cuilt/README.md

 Inspired by but not based on Tsoding's [nobuild](https://github.com/tsoding/nobuild).

 **Disclaimer:** *Still under development.
-Partially tested on linux and windows, not tested on macos.*
+Mostly tested on linux, does not work on windows, not tested on macos.
+Stating it is cross-platform is a bit bold for now.*

 ## Usage